Guiyang: Economy

 Guiyang has a sizable domestic pharmaceuticals industry, producing traditional Chinese as well as Western medicines.
 Guiyang has also completed the first stage of city-wide free WiFi.
+The free Wifi project, D-Guiyang, is a joint venture of the city government and technology companies including Alibaba and Foxconn.

 In 2016, Guiyang was named as the Best-Performing City in China by the Milken Institute owing to the city's "growth in jobs, wages, gross domestic product (GDP)."
 Guizhou Province saw the third-fastest growth among China's 31 regional districts in the first half of the year, growing by 10.5%.
 This growth is attributed to Guiyang's investments in computing and big data.
 Due to tax incentives and state support, multinational corporations such as Foxconn, Microsoft, Huawei, Hyundai Motor, Tencent, Qualcomm and Alibaba have opened offices in Guiyang.